josephmoresena/Rxmxnx.PInvoke.Extensions/src/Intermediate/README.md

 The intermediary projects are compiled using the latest supported version of the C# language for each target framework, ranging from .NET Standard 2.1 to the latest publicly available version of .NET.

-**Note:** The `Buffers` project was split into three parts in order to abstract the storage space of the metadata for the managed buffers.

 # Package Patcher Library

 Starting with .NET 9.0, `ref struct` types are allowed in generics, and many generic types in